Kentucky Dog Bite Injuries

 Under some circumstances, punitive damages may be assessed against a defendant who has demonstrated particularly culpable behavior, such as commanding the dog to attack.
 Punitive damages might also come into play in the case of bites from a dog that has been formally declared to be dangerous.
 Kentucky has very strict requirements for confining dogs that been declared to be dangerous.
 An owner of a dangerous dog which manages to bite someone because the owner failed to comply with those strict confinement rules would be a good candidate for punitive damages.

 Get Legal Help For A Kentucky Dog Bite Injury

 Most dog bite cases end up involving the dog owner’s homeowner’s liability insurance carrier, and the array of defense attorneys that insurance companies command.
 You need lawyers who are willing and able to stand up to the pressure and tactics that these companies employ to avoid paying large settlements.

-Call Lowder & McGill, PLLC today for a free consultation.
-There is no fee unless we succeed in obtaining a recovery for you— through a fair settlement when possible, or through a trial and court judgment when necessary.
+Call Lowder & McGill PLLC today at (270) 255-3980 for a free consultation.
+There is no fee unless we succeed in obtaining a recovery for you – through a fair settlement when possible, or through a trial and court judgment when necessary.